 The following additional factors ought to be considered when determining your total compensation package:

-Cost of living: this figure is based upon an estimated cost of living increase calculated at 2%.
-It is recommended that individual salaries include an inflation/cost of living increase over past year’s salary plus a percentage merit.
-Take the percentage times present salary.
+Cost of living: It is recommended that individual salaries include an inflation/cost of living increase over the previous year’s salary.

 Experience: Years in the ministry, or even as a layperson in secular work (which enhances ministry skills).

 Special Skills, training and abilities: Continuing education and training workshops may have provided your pastor with special skills which ought to be recognized, e.g., youth ministry, counseling licenses, musical abilities.

 Responsibilities: Size of congregation and the ratio of staff to total membership, supervision of program staff are all factors to consider.